oroinc/documentation/crm/user_guide/sending_email_campaign_via_dotmailer.rst

 •	Drag Field Condition to set conditions to the list.
 •	Select **Contact>Marketing List>Marketing List (Email Campaign)/Email Campaign (Dotmailer Campaign)/Activities>Opens Number**.
-•	Set Field Value to =1.
+•	Set field value to =1.
 •	When you are done, make sure you click **Save and Close**.

 |